 A self-taught artist, I was born in 1971 in Orthez, a small town set in South Western France between the Wine Country and the Pyrenees.

 This modest art form gave me the liberty to develop and led me to create images that delve with a quiet and deep narrative into the world we live in.
-The elegance and the physicality of the line in my work contrasts with the shallowness and the frenzy of the images we get served daily through the media.
+The elegance and physicality of the line in my work also contrasts with the shallowness and the frenzy of the images we get served daily through the media.